GakuruAlex/PasswordManager/README.md

             iii)clear_data - Clear password and website fields after saving it iv) is_website_or_password_empty - Checks whether both password and websites fields have been filled and returns a boolean.
 True for missing field and False for all fields filled
-            v) is_ready_to_save - Confirms a user is ready to save data using dialog 2)Password
+            v) is_ready_to_save - Confirms a user is ready to save data using dialog vi)save_data_to_json - Create a json file if it does not exist and save the data to it else read the contents of the json file , update then save it.
+    2)Password
         In password.py
         Functions: